Agriculture Grants in Australia (All States) — 2026

 Primary Producer Bushfire Recovery Grants VIC

 This program provides funding to Victorian primary producers impacted by the January 2026 bushfires.
-Grants help pay for clean-up and reinstatement costs including safety inspections, equipment hiring/leasing, debris removal, and materials essential for resuming primary production operations.
+Grants help pay for clean-up and reinstatement costs, including safety inspections, equipment hiring and leasing, debris removal, and materials essential for resuming primary production operations.

 Open·Up to $50,000